 - Provide flexibility in how people pay.
 Amazon Pay, installment plans, accepting multiple cards, and making third-party systems like PayPal available are all important parts of reducing Friction from the perspective of the modern shopper.

 - Incentivize people to go through with a purchase.
-For example, if someone abandons their cart, offer a coupon or a free shipping special.
+For example, offer a coupon or a free shipping special if someone abandons their cart.

 - Automate your order flow and fraud review so that you can provide instant confirmation for orders.

 - Don’t forget that Friction isn’t just in the purchase process.
-Your post-purchase experience is just as important and includes shipping, fulfillment, delivery, and returns.
+Your post-purchase experience is as important as shipping, fulfillment, delivery, and returns.
 These post-purchase points in the customer journey can damage perception as much as anything that happens pre-purchase, if not more.